 - 100% saturation at 0℃ = 14.6mg/L

-We use the Chemetrics dissolved oxygen testkit because it is the most user friendly to conduct (no measuring chemicals) and easier to interpret than other tests we’ve tried.
+We use the Chemetrics dissolved oxygen testkit.
+It is the most user-friendly (no measuring chemicals) and easier to interpret than other tests we’ve tried!

 How to test